SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Your doctor or an allergist can offer more specific recommendations for reducing congestion related to allergies.

-When other therapies do not stop snoring, medical procedures may be an option if snoring is related to anatomical features of the nose, mouth, or throat that restrict airflow when breathing.
+When other therapies don't stop snoring, medical procedures may be an option if snoring is related to anatomical features of the nose, mouth, or throat that restrict airflow when breathing.

 For example, a procedure called somnoplasty uses radiofrequency energy to shrink the volume of the area at the back of the roof of the mouth known as the soft palate.
 This medical procedure is considered safe and minimally invasive, but the results may not be long-lasting.